Updated: Oct 3

 A weighted lap blanket can help your child feel safe while flying or riding in a car.
 Larger weighted blankets are not feasible for travel, due to their weight and size.
 However, I have found that a lap-sized version works well.
 The best part about taking these weighted blankets is your child can use them for bedtime or during downtime at the hotel.
 You can also opt for a weighted stuffed animal, to snuggle with at night or during the flight.

-Electronics.
 Electronics can be a lifesaver during an autism-friendly vacation.
 They can be used during travel to keep your autistic child entertained.
 Or they can be used during downtime while on vacation.
 It is important that you begin your vacation with fully charged devices.
 And that you bring all the charging cords with you, so you can recharge the devices as needed.
 It goes without saying that the devices should be fully charged before you make the return trip home as well.

 Ear muffs are helpful for blocking out louder sounds and background noise.
 Slipping these over your child’s ears can help them from becoming overstimulated.
 They can also remove the distractions that are everywhere while on vacation and keep your child calm in overwhelming situations.

 Keeping things organized during an autism-friendly vacation is key.
 Compression packing cubes can be used to fit more into your luggage.
-The tech packing cubes are perfect for storing tech devices, as well as the charging cords.
+The tech packing cubes are perfect for storing tech devices, as well as charging cords.
 I recommend getting one of those cubes for each person in the family and conveniently storing them in your carry-on bags for easy access.

 I love the assistance I have received through the TSA Cares program when traveling with my boys.
 I simply contact them prior to my trip to ensure a passenger support specialist is available when I arrive at the airport.
-These staff members can help you by answering any questions you have, help you clear security, and will even make sure you reach the correct departure gate.
+These staff members can help you by answering any questions you have, helping you clear security, and will even make sure you reach the correct departure gate.

 Autism is a hidden disability, which can make it difficult for others to understand why you need help while traveling.
 Many airports have started giving travelers with hidden disabilities a sunflower lanyard to wear.
 When airport staff sees a person wearing a sunflower lanyard, they know that those families may need a little extra help.